28 April,2021 | Reading Time: 5 minutes

 |2||4 months-1 year||Babies of this age still require between 14-15 hours of sleep everyday|

 |3||1-3 years||Most toddlers need about 12-14 hours of sleep|

 |5||7-12 years||Children of these age groups tend to need about 10-12|

 |6||13-18 years||Teens of this age require about 8-10 hours of sleep|

 This may vary a bit from child to child depending on the sleeping environment and physical health condition.
-But if there is any major changes for significantly longer period then it's time to act on it.
-Sleep disorders in children can lead not only to tired and cranky children, but to all kinds of behavioral problems at home, in school, and in their social lives as well.
+But if there are any major changes for a significantly longer period then it's time to act on it.
+Sleep disorders in children can lead not only to tired and cranky children, but to also all kinds of behavioral problems at home, in school, and in their social lives as well.

 Sleep disorders are a common problem among children who have just started with schooling.
 Studies have shown that sleep issues in children are linked to poor grades in subjects such as math, science.
 They occur along with behavioral difficulties in children.
 But with proper diagnostic evaluation, sleep disorders can be significantly managed.

 There could be numerous reasons for the sleep disorders in children, which could range From something as small as them not getting the right environment to sleep in to them experiencing other mental health issues like depression that are resulting in sleep problems.
 Approach an expert and they can do a thorough diagnosis for sleep disorders, subsequently identifying the underlying causes of the disorder and suggesting a proper treatment procedure to manage sleep problems in children.